parthshrotri/SnakeOrb/README.md

 I hope to add attitude perturbations due to the atmosphere, SRP, and gravity gradient in the future.

 In order to run these programs, I recommend installing **Anaconda**.
-Run the command: `conda env create -f SnakeOrb.yaml` in your command line to create a custom conda environment and install the required packages.
+Run the command: `conda env create -f conda.yaml` in your command line to create a custom conda environment named `SnakeOrb` and install the required packages.

 This simulation is currently in development.
 To run this simulation, If you'd like to contribute, please contact me at [shrotri3@illinois.edu](mailto:shrotri3@illinois.edu).